husonlab/splitstree6/doc/user-manual.md

 ### Split decomposition

-Given a distance matrix, the the split decomposition method [@BandeltDress1992] can selected in the Network menu, or on a distances node in the workflow. *Split decomposition* is a predecessor of NeighborNet, though the structures of the two methods are quite
+Given a distance matrix, the split decomposition method [@BandeltDress1992] can selected in the Network menu, or on a distances node in the workflow. *Split decomposition* is a predecessor of NeighborNet, though the structures of the two methods are quite